 Today, in many organizations, a significant amount of work is done virtually.
-Even in the most provincial and domestic firms, it is rare to find all team members in a single location.
-Companies frequently choose people from across various global locations to work virtually in an effort to save both time and money.
+Even in the most provincial of firms, it is rare to find all team members in a single location.
+Companies frequently choose people from across various global locations to work virtually in an effort to leverage expertise, as well as to save both time and money.
+With the advent of worldwide crises and events like global pandemics, the context of work is accelerating even more rapidly.

-Despite the potential advantages of creating virtual teams, a dispersed environment will fundamentally change how your teams operate and adds to the overall complexity of the environment.
+Despite the potential advantages of creating virtual teams, a dispersed work environment will fundamentally change how your teams operate and will add to the overall complexity of the landscape.
 Virtual teams are more complex than traditional teams for two key reasons:

 - They cross boundaries related to time, distance (geography), culture and/or function